Time-to-digital converter

-TDCs are used to determine the time interval between two signal pulses (known as start and stop pulse).
-Measurement is started and stopped when the rising or falling edge of a signal pulse crosses a set threshold.
+When TDCs are used to determine the time interval between two signal pulses (known as start and stop pulse), measurement is started and stopped when the rising or falling edge of a signal pulse crosses a set threshold.
 This pattern is seen in many physical experiments, like time-of-flight and lifetime measurements in atomic and high energy physics, experiments that involve laser ranging and electronic research involving the testing of integrated circuits and high-speed data transfer.

+Several methods exist for time digitization.
+Some types allow for nanosecond accuracy, while other are capable of picosecond accuracy (see Coarse measurement and Fine measurement sections below, respectively).

 Application

-TDCs are used in applications where measurement events happen infrequently, such as high energy physics experiments, where the sheer number of data channels in most detectors ensures that each channel will be excited only infrequently by particles such as electrons, photons, and ions.
+TDCs are used to timestamp events and measure time differences between events, especially where picosecond precision and high accuracy is required, such as the measurement of events in high energy physics experiments, where particles (e.g. electrons, photons, and ions) are detected.

+Another application is cost-effective and non-mechanical water flow metering by measuring the time difference between ultrasound pulses that travel through the flow and arrive at different times depending on the flow speed and direction.

+In an all-digital phase-locked loop (ADPLL), a TDC measures the phase shift and its result is used to adjust the digital controlled oscillator (DCO).

 Coarse measurement

-If the required time resolution is not high, then counters can be used to make the conversion.
+If the required time resolution is not high (nanosecond resolution?), then counters can be used to make the conversion.

 Basic counter

-In its simplest implementation, a TDC is simply a high-frequency counter that increments every clock cycle.
-The current contents of the counter represents the current time.
+In its simplest implementation, a TDC is a counter that increments every clock cycle.
+At any particular moment, the contents of the counter indicates the current time.
 When an event occurs, the counter's value is captured in an output register.

-In that approach, the measurement is an integer number of clock cycles, so the measurement is quantized to a clock period.
+In this approach, the measurement is an integer number of clock cycles, so the measurement is quantized to a clock period.
 To get finer resolution, a faster clock is needed.
 The accuracy of the measurement depends upon the stability of the clock frequency.

-Typically a TDC uses a crystal oscillator reference frequency for good long term stability.
-High stability crystal oscillators are usually relative low frequency such as 10 MHz (or 100 ns resolution).
-To get better resolution, a phase-locked loop frequency multiplier can be used to generate a faster clock.
-One might, for example, multiply the crystal reference oscillator by 100 to get a clock rate of 1 GHz (1 ns resolution).
+Typically a TDC uses a crystal oscillator reference frequency to achieve good long term stability.
+High stability crystal oscillators are usually relatively low frequency, such as 10 MHz (or 100 ns resolution).
+To obtain higher resolution, a phase-locked loop frequency multiplier is sometimes used to generate a faster clock.
+For example, the above crystal reference oscillator might be multiplied by 100 to get a clock rate of 1 GHz (1 ns resolution).